What will the programme achieve and why does the current training posts system need to change?

 The funding of postgraduate medical training posts offers a great opportunity to better align patient need and training capacity for the future.
-Certain regions, such as London, have, historically, had a higher share of this finite trainee workforce resource than will likely be the case going forwards.
+Certain regions, such as London, have, historically, had a higher share of this finite postgraduate doctors in training workforce than will likely be the case going forwards.

 Many other locations across England, particularly remote, rural and coastal areas, need a fairer distribution of the training places to meet local population needs and support to meet substantial challenges in terms of recruitment and retention of staff.

-London has historically been fortunate to attract large trainee numbers, thereby filling all available training posts.
-The region has played a leading role in supporting other areas across England with their capacity building, as doctors trained in the capital often move to other regions as they complete training, and London is now addressing how best to retain its trainee consultant workforce in the capital.
+London has historically been fortunate to attract large postgraduate doctors in training numbers, thereby filling all available training posts.
+The region has played a leading role in supporting other areas across England with their capacity building, as doctors trained in the capital often move to other regions as they complete training, and London is now addressing how best to retain its postgraduate doctors in training consultant workforce in the capital.

 - support patients and the wider NHS by ensuring that we have the appropriate number of doctors in the places where they are needed